The 3rd Southeast Asian Conference on Education (SEACE2023)

 The Southeast Asian Conference on Education seeks to identify the challenges and highlight the strengths in the way ASEAN countries address and tackle the region’s educational needs, at both the national level and at the region-wide level, such as internationalisation, multiculturalism, connectivity, mobility and accessibility.
 What are the challenges of reforming the national-level primary and secondary education system conducive to enhancing trans-national education within ASEAN and to forging ASEAN identity?
 What are the benefits of trans-national education models that the rest of the world, particularly ASEAN’s neighbour to the north, could learn from?
 As a vibrant hub of eager and motivated youth, the future of education around the world surely cannot ignore what is happening in Southeast Asia.

-Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, and the ASEAN Career Fair, SEACE2020 encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
-Like our long running events elsewhere in the world, this event will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.
+SEACE2023 encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
+Like our long-running events elsewhere in the world, our third in Southeast Asia will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.